Rihanna Poses In Sexy Savage X Fenty Lingerie On Instagram

 Limited Edition #SavageXCLF styles are out now at savagex.com/clf ….
 I started @claralionelfdn because I believe in people having a chance at a better life through health, education and proactive measures to emergency response.
 You can donate and contribute to our mission simply by picking up these exclusive @savagexfenty pieces- out now!

-The foundation has reportedly not only given victims urgent care but have offered preventive measures for if another hurricane were to affect the island.
+The foundation has reportedly not only given victims urgent care but has offered preventive measures if another hurricane were to affect the island.
 The foundation has given emergency grants to nonprofits for food and medical kits.
 The foundation is also reportedly finding new ways to ensure that they are supportive of potential neighborhoods that could be affected in the future.

 View this post on Instagram